britive/python-cli/docs/index.md

 pybritive checkout "profile" --federation-provider aws-profile  # use aws sts with an AWS CLI profile pybritive checkout "profile" --federation-provider aws-profile_expirationseconds   # use aws sts with an AWS CLI profile and set the Britive expiration (in seconds) of the generated token pybritive checkout "profile" --federation-provider aws_expirationseconds  # use aws sts without an AWS CLI profile and set the Britive expiration (in seconds) of the generated token

+# bitbucket (note that no additional options are available for bitbucket)
+pybritive checkout "profile" --federation-provider bitbucket
 ~~~

 In general the field format for `--federation-provider` is `provider-[something provider specific]_[duration in seconds]`.